Coping and supportBy Mayo Clinic Staff

 Caring for a baby with a serious heart problem, such as truncus arteriosus, can be challenging.
 Here are some strategies that may help make it easier:

 It's also helpful to include a copy of the operative report from your child's surgeon in your records.
 This information will help you recall the care your child has received, and it will be useful to doctors unfamiliar with your child who need to review his or her health history.
 It will also be helpful when your child moves from pediatric to adult health care.

 If some activities are off-limits, encourage your child in other pursuits rather than focusing on what he or she can't do.
-If other issues about your child's health concern you, discuss them with your child's doctor or pediatric cardiologist.
+If other issues about your child's health concern you, discuss them with your child's primary care doctor or pediatric cardiologist.

 - Truncus arteriosus.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/CongenitalHeartDefects/AboutCongenitalHeartDefects/Truncus-Arteriosus_UCM_307040_Article.jsp.
 Accessed Sept.
-5. 2012.
+7, 2015.